inoxlang/inox/docs/language-basics.md

 Inox allows you to describe string patterns that are easier to read than regex expressions.

 ```
-# this pattern matches a string that contains only 'a's
+# matches any string containing only 'a's
 %str('a'+)

-# this pattern matches a string that starts with a 'a' followed by zero or more 'b's.
+# matches any string that starts with a 'a' followed by zero or more 'b's.
 %str('a' 'b'*)

-# this pattern matches a string that starts with a 'a' followed by zero or more 'b's and 'c's.
+# matches any string that starts with a 'a' followed by zero or more 'b's and 'c's.
 %str('a' (|'b' | 'c')*)
 ```